 Every student on the program chooses two classes as their academic focus: a major and an elective.
 The French major class meets every morning Monday to Friday while electives meet three afternoons a week, Monday, Wednesday and Friday.

-Electives and Workshops: French Conversation and Culture, Photography/filmmaking, and studio art
+Electives and Workshops: French Conversation and Culture, Digital Marketing, Photography & Film, and Studio Art